-A high efficiency reverse cycle air conditioner will cost less to run.
+A high-efficiency reverse cycle air conditioner will cost less to run.
 By choosing the right sized system for your home you can avoid paying for energy you don’t need.
+In this article, we review the points you need to be aware of to ensure you choose the right system for your home.

 - Operating your heater efficiently